 2018 WAWP Award Nominations

-The Wisconsin Association of Women Police Board of Trustees is accepting nominations for several awards to be presented at our annual awards luncheon.
-The WAWP has three award categories: the Mary Rita Ostrander Leadership Award, Woman Police Officer of the Year Award, and a Merit Award.
+The Wisconsin Association of Women Police Board of Trustees is accepting nominations for calendar year 2018 awards.
+Nominations are due (postmarked) by 1/31/19.
+The presentation of these awards will be at the 2019 Annual Training Conference in Wisconsin Dells, March 19th.
+WAWP has three award categories: the Mary Rita Ostrander Leadership Award, Woman Police Officer of the Year Award, and a Merit Award.
 These awards provide an opportunity to recognize officers who have made sustained and significant contributions to the field of law enforcement over the course of their career.

 A description of the criteria for each of the awards is below.
 When making your nomination, please attach a letter or other documentation explaining why you believe this person is deserving of this award.
 Letters should include a statement of the specific circumstances involving distinguished police performance which illustrate the individual’s outstanding qualities.
 We encourage you to send supplemental material in support of your nominee such as: newspaper articles, police reports and video tapes or any other information that will aid the Board of Trustees in selecting the most deserving recipients.
 Please only include material that enhances and directly supports elements of the nomination not covered in the above narrative.